-We need to respect thet great effort of the FORCE 11 group that summarised earlier discussions and implementations and came up with the excellently formulated and marketed FAIR principles.
+The great effort of the FORCE 11 group summarised earlier discussions and implementations and came up with the excellently formulated and marketed FAIR principles.
 At least at the level of principles it seems that "FAIR" established a common language globally with broad acceptance.
 One could argue that other initiatives such as CODATA and RDA have not yet turned their insights into such nicely packaged and marketed formulations of principles.
-We need to be careful, however, with too earlyeconclusionssince FAIR principles do not cover all aspects of data management and re-use and they are not a blueprint for designing systems and infrastructures.
-FAIR has the potential to increase interoperability since for the first time there is broad acceptance of assigning persistent identifiers and creating metadata systematically, something some initiatives implemented a decade ago, but in isolation.
+Early and definitive conclusions should be avoided at the moment since FAIR principles do not cover all aspects of data management and re-use and are not a blueprint for designing systems and infrastructures.
+FAIR has the potential to increase interoperability as there is broad acceptance of assigning persistent identifiers and creating metadata systematically, something some initiatives implemented a decade ago, but in isolation.

-The global community needs to make the next steps and initiatives such as EOSC, GO-FAIR, RDA etc. are working on these.
-One could argue that initiatives would fail if they would not contribute to these next steps, but we need to accept that these contributions will have many different expressions:
+The global community must make the next steps and initiatives such as EOSC, GO-FAIR, RDA etc. are working on these.
+Their contributions will have many different expressions including:

-continuation of policy level discussions focusing on data as policy entities
+continuation of policy level discussions focusing on data as policy entities,

-continuation of sector and research domain discussions focusing on data as content entities
+continuation of sector and research domain discussions focusing on data as content entities,

-continuation of practitioner level discussions across and within sectors/domains focusing on data as digital objects
+continuation of practitioner level discussions across and within sectors/domains focusing on data as digital objects,

-testbed implementations and conclusion forming about relevance
+testbed implementations and conclusion forming about relevance.

-As FAIR principles have shown it may be important to arrive to simple, well-packaged and well-marketed messages for gaining broad acceptance and to influence practices broadly.
-It is obvious that also withw respect to implementations we need to come to simple principles and technologies that have the potential to gain momentum.
+As FAIR principles have shown it is important to create simple, well-packaged and well-marketed messages for gaining broad acceptance and to influence practices broadly.
+With respect to implementations we need to come to simple principles and technologies that have the potential to gain momentum.
 However, RDA goes beyond technology, i.e. in the areas of social aspects or also content.
 So, it is not clear whether the above points will be enough or even necessary for RDA success.

-To remain sustainable, i.e. have an impact on practices in the above sense, RDA may have to go beyond the current set of outputs that are partly excellent, but hardly to sell.
+To remain sustainable, i.e. have an impact on practices in the above sense, RDA may have to go beyond the current set of outputs that are partly excellent, but hard to sell.
 RDA must be capable of stimulating related services such as broad testbeds and learn from comparisons with other solutions.
-This is not yet agreed within RDA, let alone thet exact model of how this should be implemented.
+The exact model of how this should be implemented within RDA needs urgent attention.
 It may be the case that a new proxy entity, constituted by RDA and external service providers, is needed to explore new business models for sustainability.
 For the time being, an annual roadmap process is being discussed.
 However, this roadmap process may not be bold enough for RDA to be sustained in the future, and concrete decisions are needed.

-4.3.2 Engagement with Industry?
+4.3.2 Engagement with Industry

 A recent joint workshop from RDA Europe and the IoT Forum has basically shown that data industry suffers from the same problems of a lack of willingness to share data and of interoperability at all levels compared to science.
 In fact, lack of interoperability is for various companies a business model since integrating data from different sources requires complex software solutions which guarantee income.
 However, this model is not scalable which is increasingly seen in data industry as well.
 While advanced data science is a place where many different solutions are being generated, implemented and tested funded by the governments to guarantee the best facilities for competitive science, industry needs to have a basis for investments with well-calculated financial risks.

-We can see different approaches in industry to tackle these data challenges:
+There are different approaches in industry to tackle these data challenges: